+To obtain confidence intervals with some POIs profiled, these parameters are treated as nuisance parameters in $q_{\boldsymbol{\theta}}$, reducing $N_\bt$ accordingly.
+However, large quadratic terms in the SMEFT expansion can invalidate Wilks' theorem~\cite{Bernlochner:2022oiw}.
+In such cases, the distribution must be determined by other means, such as toy experiments, to ensure the desired confidence level.

-The likelihood functions in Eq.~\ref{eq:test-statistic} are ``extended'' likelihoods: a counting variable with Poisson distribution describes the random fluctuation in the total number of observed events.
-The remainder of the discriminating information is encoded in the fiducial (detector level) probability density function (pdf) $p(\bx|\bt,\bn)$, which relates to the fiducial differential cross section as
+The likelihood functions in Eq.~\ref{eq:test-statistic} are ``extended'' likelihoods: a Poisson-distributed counting variable describes the random fluctuation in the total number of observed events.
+The remaining discriminating information is encoded in the fiducial detector-level probability density function (pdf) $p(\bx|\bt,\bn)$, which relates to the fiducial differential cross-section as

 We denote the inclusive fiducial cross-section by $\sigma(\bt,\bn)$.
-In general, $\dd\Sigma(\bx|\bt,\bn)$ receives contribution from several processes.
-With the luminosity $\mathcal{L}(\bn)$, subject to systematic uncertainties whose effects we parametrize by nuisance parameters, the likelihood to observe a data set $\mathcal{D}$ of size $N$ can, in general, be written in terms of the differential cross-section as
+In general, $\dd\Sigma(\bx|\bt,\bn)$ includes contributions from multiple processes.
+With the integrated luminosity $\mathcal{L}(\bn)$, subject to systematic uncertainties whose effects we parametrize by nuisance parameters, the likelihood to observe a data set $\mathcal{D}$ of size $N$ can, in general, be written in terms of the differential cross-section as

-where the Poisson distribution with mean $\lambda$ is denoted by $\textrm{P}_\lambda$.
-The extended log-likelihood ratio corresponding to two sets of model parameters becomes
+where $\textrm{P}_\lambda$ denotes the Poisson distribution with mean $\lambda$.
+The extended log-likelihood ratio for two sets of model parameters becomes

-Each source of the $K$ systematic uncertainties is associated with a nuisance parameter $\nu_k$, collectively denoted by \bn.
-A plethora of systematic effects related to the detector calibration, the luminosity measurement, the theoretical computations, etc., are modeled with nuisance parameters.
-Measurements can constrain some of these uncertainties in the observed auxiliary data set $\mathcal{A}_0$, i.e., the particular instance among all possible $\mathcal{A}$ obtained in measurement.
-We chose $\bn=\bzero$ to correspond to the maximum of $L(\mathcal{A}_0|\bn)$ so that by definition
+Each of the $K$ sources of systematic uncertainty is associated with a nuisance parameter~$\nu_k$, collectively denoted by \bn.
+Systematic effects related to detector calibration, the measurement of the integrated luminosity, theoretical calculations, and more are modeled with these nuisance parameters.
+Measurements can constrain some of these uncertainties through the observed auxiliary data set~$\mathcal{A}_0$, which is the specific instance of $\mathcal{A}$ found in real data and, therefore, not a random quantity~\cite{dAgnolo:2021aun}.
+We set $\bn=\bzero$ to correspond to the maximum of $L(\mathcal{A}_0|\bn)$, so that by definition,

-The central value $\bn=\bzero$ thus amounts to the best available calibrations in all modeling aspects before $\mathcal{D}$ is considered.
-The nuisances, in turn, parametrize deviations from this hypothesis; it is not a random quantity because $\mathcal{A}_0$ corresponds to a single outcome of the auxiliary measurement, the one observed in data~\cite{dAgnolo:2021aun}.
-Together with $\bt=\bzero$, the choice defines a SM reference hypothesis with likelihood
+The central value $\bn=\bzero$ represents the best available calibrations across all modeling aspects before considering $\mathcal{D}$.
+The nuisance parameters then parametrize deviations from this hypothesis.
+Combined with $\bt=\bzero$, this choice defines an SM reference hypothesis with likelihood